-The Marin County Board of Supervisors voted unanimously May 18, 2021, to declare a local drought emergency and acknowledge the imminent threat of disaster (Marin County, 2021).
-In July 2021, the state expanded its drought emergency declaration to include Marin County (McMillan, 2021).
-With reservoirs at historical lows, MMWD's board of directors declared a water shortage emergency and adopted the following mandatory water use restrictions, with a goal of reducing water use districtwide by 40 percent (MMWD, 2021):
+The Marin County Board of Supervisors voted unanimously May 18, 2021, to declare a local drought emergency and acknowledge the imminent threat of disaster (County of Marin 2021).
+In July 2021, the state expanded its drought emergency declaration to include Marin County (abc7news 2021).
+With reservoirs at historical lows, MMWD's board of directors declared a water shortage emergency and adopted the following mandatory water use restrictions, with a goal of reducing water use districtwide by 40 percent (Marin Municipal Water District 2021c):